citrez/Everything-I-Know/Trading.md

 * Forex - Buying USD with GBP. very volatile.
 Trillions traded a day, everyone needs other currencies.

 ## IG
+### Chart Types
+* Line chart
+Most basic, gives the closing price of an asset on that day
+* HLOC (Bar Chart)
+High, Low, Open, Close as the acronym suggests.
+* Candle Stick Chart
+Same as the HLOC but displayed in a different way
+A green (or white) body shows the price has increased while a red (or black) body shows it has dropped Long candle bodies and short wicks signify there's been strong buying or selling pressure in one direction Short bodies and long wicks indicate there was significant buying or selling pressure in one direction, but that pressure then reversed
 ### Orders
 An order is simply an instruction to buy or sell an asset.
 Once the order has been filled, it is called a 'filled order'.
 ### Limit orders